Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Cloud-Edge-Client Hierarchical Framework for Autonomous Edge AI

+This subsection presents our framework for coordinating edge AI models to address users' requests in natural language.
+It includes using GPT to dispatch users' requests to edge AI models and adopting task-oriented inference to reduce inference latency.

-\subsection{User Intention Understanding and Model Selection}
+\subsubsection{User Intention Understanding and Model Selection}

-We begin by describing how to coordinate AI models so that they can accommodate users' demands that are expressed in natural language.
-The first step entails understanding users' intention and decomposing the request into solvable tasks by specialized AI models, akin to \cite{shen2023hugginggpt}.
+We begin by describing how to coordinate AI models so that they can accommodate users' diverse demands that are expressed in natural language.
+The first step entails understanding users' intention and decomposing the requests into solvable tasks by specialized AI models.
 The context provided to GPT consists of the \emph{prefix} and \emph{request}.
-The prefix is supplied by the vendor and includes the available sensors, solvable tasks, and demonstrations for decomposing users' requests into tasks.
-The use of demonstrations is to feed GPT with the background knowledge and unlock its powerful in-context learning ability.
+The prefix, including a pool of available AI models, is supplied by the vendor.
 The request, describing the users' intention in natural language, is provided by the users.
-With the provided context, GPT processes the prefix, request, and historical requests, ultimately outputting a series of AI models to be executed.
+With the provided context, GPT processes the prefix, request, and historical requests, ultimately selecting a series of AI models to be executed.

-We then present two demonstration examples for smart devices and indoor sensing for healthcare monitoring.
-In the first example, the user wishes to modify a daily photo, with the request being to replace a riding boy in the photo with a reading girl \cite{shen2023hugginggpt}.
-The decomposed task involves initially detecting the boy's pose and using a pose-to-image model to generate the girl.
-Subsequently, GPT matches the sub-tasks with existing AI models: OpenPose model for pose detection and ControlNet for image generation.
-The user request in the second example is to monitor the user's emotions using available indoor IoT sensors, including WiFi, speakers, etc. GPT first decomposes the request into two sub-tasks: mood classification based on the network traffic and mood detection based on the physiological signals of users.
-Then, the first sub-task is dispatched to WiFi, which detects app usage from the network traffic and employs a pre-trained decision tree to classify mood based on the app usage, while the second sub-task is dispatched to the speaker, which monitors the heartbeat and respiration from acoustic signals and then applies a pre-trained random forest to detect mood based on these signals.
+We then present a demonstration example of indoor wireless sensing for healthcare monitoring.
+The pool of available AI models is presented in the following format: \{AI model name; associated equipment; description of its function\}.
+An example would be \{heartbeat model; speaker; monitoring the heartbeat using acoustic signals\} or \{signal-to-mood; edge server; classifying mood based on physiological signals\}.
+GPT can glean information about the system from these descriptions by leveraging its in-context learning ability.
+Assume that the user's request is to monitor emotions.
+Upon receiving the request, GPT breaks it down into two sub-tasks: mood classification based on network traffic and mood detection based on users' physiological signals.
+Then, the first sub-task is dispatched to the traffic analysis AI models on WiFi, which detects app usage from the network traffic and employs a pre-trained decision tree to classify mood based on the app usage.
+The second sub-task is dispatched to the sensing AI models on the speaker, which monitors the heartbeat and respiration from acoustic signals and then applies a pre-trained random forest to detect mood based on these signals.
 After obtaining these two classification predictions, GPT combines them to get the final results.
+The process is illustrated in Fig. \ref{fig:edgegpt}.